jainankit49/HackerGymContent/README.md

 Unit tests will be run against your custom solution.
 These unit tests contain the word Custom in them so that they are easy to spot.

-##What's next
-HackerGym gets updates every week with a new batch of questions.
-So check the repo frequently so that you don't miss new questions.

 ##Support
-If you have any trouble setting up your environment or see a wrong solution, contact team@hackergym.com or open an issue [here](https://github.com/Fathalian/HackerGymContent/issues).
+If you have any trouble setting up your environment or see a wrong solution, open an issue [here](https://github.com/Fathalian/HackerGymContent/issues).

-If you have better solutions, want to modify existing solutions, or have a solution in other languages fork the repo and send us a pull request.
-We will merge your changes as soon as possible.
+If you have better solutions, want to modify existing solutions, or have a solution in other languages fork the repo and send me a pull request.
+I will merge your changes as soon as possible.

 ##License
 **MIT LICENSE**